 2012 DEWEY HONOREES

-As Director of the Web Accessibility Initiative at the World Wide Web Consortium, and a Principle Research Scientist at MIT, Judy coordinates with industry, disability communities, researchers, and governments on the development of consensus-based solutions to make the web accessible for people with disabilities.
+As Director of the Web Accessibility Initiative at the World Wide Web Consortium, and a Principle Research Scientist at MIT, Brewer coordinates with industry, disability communities, researchers, and governments on the development of consensus-based solutions to make the web accessible for people with disabilities.
 WAI standards and guidelines are used by governments and organizations around the world to help ensure equal access to the Information Society.

 Laura Deutch is a Philadelphia-based media artist and educator who uses participatory processes to engage communities in expanded documentary production.
 She is the creator of Messages in Motion, a mobile media studio that provides tools for participants to share personal and social stories about their neighborhood and life experiences.
 She holds an MFA in Film and Media Arts from Temple University.